October 14, 2020

 You’ll need enough coverage to pay the cost of completely rebuilding and furnishing your home, in the event something terrible should happen.
 At a minimum, your policy should cover against:

 If you live in a flood or earthquake zone, you’ll need separate flood and earthquake coverage.

-Once you choose a policy, you’ll need to get roof of coverage from your insurer.
+Once you choose a policy, you’ll need to get proof of coverage from your insurer.
 You may need to pay your first year’s premiums in advance if you’re escrowing your insurance into the loan.

-We want to get you to the signing table within four to five days of being cleared to close.
+At Reali Loans, our goal is to get you to the signing table within four to five days of being cleared to close.
 Once you sign off on the Closing Document Package, you’re almost done.

 An impound or escrow account is used to collect your homeowners insurance or property tax payments.
-You make payments to your insurance and taxes monthly, with your regular mortgage payment.
+You make payments for your insurance and taxes monthly, along with your regular mortgage payment.
 These payments are held in the impound account.
 When your homeowners insurance or property taxes are due, the lender takes money out of the account to pay them.

 Even if you’re not using an impound account, your property tax and insurance costs will show up on your loan disclosure.
 These fees are required to be paid when items are due within a certain timeframe from your closing to mitigate the risk of insurance or taxes going unpaid.